calumryan/indieweb-guides/version-2-eleventy/browse/managing-your-content.md

 title: Managing and storing your content
 excerpt: "Understand the choices for hosting your content including free and paid-for options that are ready to use of may require extra setup."
 categories: browse
-tags: [guide,Managing your content,index]
+tags: [guide,index]
-primary_tag: Managing your content
+primary_tag: managing-your-content
+menu: s5
 comments: false
 share: true
 identifier: managing-your-content